Zujaj/recaptcha_v3_tutorial/README.md

 📈 Integrate a ready-made solution for risk analysis?

-This project is a demo tutorial through which you can learn the implementation of Google reCAPTCHA v3 in Flutter Web.
+This project is a demo tutorial through which you can learn the [implementation of Google reCAPTCHA v3 in Flutter Web](https://levelup.gitconnected.com/how-to-implement-google-recaptcha-v3-in-flutter-web-38000139bbc0).

-To get into more details, [read the below medium article](#medium-article).

 ## Project Structure